BS in Nursing - Accelerated Program

 How do I make an appointment with a Nursing Academic Advisor?

-How many applications are received each year for the traditional program?
+How many applications are received each year for the accelerated program?

 How many applicants are accepted each year?